cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 npx env-cmd node fill-db.js
 ```

 As you can see, it added 25 bike items to our database.
-Let’s see how to fetch all this data in the next section of this guide.
+We"ll see how to access all this data in the next section of this guide.

 > **NOTE:** if you encounter an “`ExpiredToken`” error, just refresh Cyclic’s page and `export` the new credentials.
 >